 "The reason I have chosen Rick Davis as my lawyer is because he is honest and I can depend on him.
 He handles all my business affairs.
 He is accessible and easy to contact.
 I have never had to question any of his charges.
 Rick has taken part in many decisions I have been faced with and shows good judgment.
 My wife and all my coaching sons use him.
 There is so much swindling and fraud going on nowadays, you need Rick Davis."

-Mike Houston – Head Football Coach, James Madison University
+Mike Houston – Head Football Coach, East Carolina University

 “I began working with Rick Davis in 2012 when I was head coach at Lenoir-Rhyne (Division II) and I felt I needed guidance on contract negotiations and decisions regarding the path of my career.
 Rick has worked closely with me ever since to represent me in a manner that reflects my intentions and best interest.
 He has the ability to work with employers on all matters regarding contractual agreements and use his experience and wisdom to reach agreements without stressing relationships.
 My wife and I trust Rick not only regarding contractual matters but also with giving us honest guidance with what is best for our family as career opportunities arise.
 Rick Davis is someone we can trust completely to always do what is right and have our best interests in mind.”